 A person is disqualified from election or appointment as a parent governor if they are a county councillor, or if they work at the school for more than 500 hours in a school year.

-Find out more about who can be a council governor.
+Find out more about who can be a local authority governor.

-Council governors are nominated by us, but appointed by the governing body.
+Local authority governors are nominated by the council, but appointed by the governing body.

 We can nominate any eligible person, but it is for the governing body to decide whether the person has the skills to contribute to the effective governance and success of the school.

-A person is disqualified from being appointed as a council governor if they are eligible to be a staff governor of that school.
+A person is disqualified from being appointed as a local authority governor if they are eligible to be a staff governor of that school.

 Find out more about who can be a staff governor.

 Teaching and support staff who are employed by either the governing body or by us to work at the school are eligible to be staff governors.

 Staff governors are elected by the school staff and must be employed at the school and they stop being a staff governor if they stop working for the school.
 Volunteers at the school are not eligible.